 They love how connected they feel with a child, and they know they can trust us to address specific and individualized needs for that child.

-This year, we’ve launched On the Road series to show the impact of your contributions on the lives of the children we serve around the world.
+This year, we’ve launched On the Road series to show the impact of your contributions to the lives of the children we serve around the world.
 The dispatches are often inspiring; other times, they convey the honest exhaustion and discouragement that come from the burden of poverty.
 But time and time again, they always find hope.

 In this season of gratitude, we urge you to take a few minutes to think about your legacy.
 Do you have a plan to make what you’ve earned throughout your life count long after you’re gone?